We continue on from the Wine and Dine Studio.

 Florida Orange Groves Sparkling Pineapple Wine – $10

 This picture is from the Flower and Garden Festival when the same sparkling wine was offered.
 Despite what is probably a low ABV, the wine is very alcohol forward with a strong, off-putting artificial sweetness continuing through each sip.
-The price also continues to skyrocket – this was offered at $6 last year and comes in at a crazy $10 this year.
-If you’re looking for something sparkly in the area, spend the extra $6 for the Imperial Brut from The Almond Orchard.
+The price also continues to skyrocket – this was offered at $6 two years ago and comes in at a crazy $10 this year.
+If you’re looking for something sparkly in the area, get one of the $6 Mimosas from Shimmering Sips.